apache/druid/docs/content/querying/sql.md

 |`sqlQuery/time`|Milliseconds taken to complete a SQL.|id, nativeQueryIds, dataSource, remoteAddress, success.|< 1s|
 |`sqlQuery/bytes`|number of bytes returned in SQL response.|id, nativeQueryIds, dataSource, remoteAddress, success.| |

+## Authorization Permissions

+Please see [Defining SQL permissions](../../development/extensions-core/druid-basic-security.html#sql-permissions) for information on what permissions are needed for making SQL queries in a secured cluster.